 Customer centricity is based on the notion that the best customers, the ones you should focus on, is the ones with the highest customer lifetime value, CLV.
 Meaning, like our own Lauri Eurén so eloquently breaks it down: “To put more simply, it’s the customer’s historic and future revenues subtracted by all the costs attributed to the customer”.

 But if not all customers are created equal, why do many companies insist on treating them as such?
-Why do so many use the same metrics for their entire customer base, and more importantly, how can a company monetize on customer centricity?
+Why do so many use the same metrics for their entire customer base, and more importantly, how can a company monetise on customer centricity?

-Closing in on the topic of customer centricity in regards to customer acquisition Dr. Fader continued with stating, “We want the best, not the cheapest.
+Closing in on the topic of customer centricity in regards to customer acquisition Dr Fader continued by stating, “We want the best, not the cheapest.
 Use lifetime value to drive acquisition - it’s like printing money.”
 The idea that you will get the most bang for your buck, so to speak, by using cost as a metric to allocate your marketing budget on acquisition tactics is however flawed.
 It’s an easy trap to fall into given the numerous programs making costs such an easy metric to measure and tweak down to every last cent spent.

 “Most companies are overspending on retention”

 Truth is, there is no average customer, and calculations based on such a notion will always underestimate the value of a customer base.
-What you should do is look at each group of customers separately.
-How long they are going to stay and bring value to your business?
+What you should do is look at each group of customers separately: How long they are going to stay and bring value to your business.
 Then create an average, of each group, and treat them different from one another.
 Because they are!

-Again, the goal of getting each customer return and buy more is not what’s wrong here, it’s how it’s measured.
+Again, the goal of getting each customer to return and buy more is not what’s wrong here, it’s how it’s measured.
 You need to find the customers who will want to return, not the ones with the biggest wallets, per se.
-Which brings us back to acquisition: you need to find out who those customers are and do everything you can to acquire them in the first place.
+This brings us back to acquisition: you need to find out who those customers are and do everything you can to acquire them in the first place.
 It’s easier to move the needle via acquisition than with customer development, meaning it is better to acquire the right customers from the get-go rather than spending extensive efforts developing them later.
 Customer development is not unimportant, but look at it as the icing on the cake.